sergioB79/theForge/site/forge/content/forge/ideas/passed/checks-and-balances.md

 SUBTITLE: Counterweight Against the Human Hand

+INFO:
+Explores institutional designs that assume human weakness instead of romanticizing civic virtue.
+Frames power as something to be constrained, not purified, through structured friction.
+Treats corruption, vanity, and coalition-building as normal inputs for durable governance machinery.
+Emphasizes distributed authority, mutual veto, and overlapping claims to legitimacy over simple hierarchy.

 Power is not purified by intention.
 It is shaped by containment.
 Checks and balances begins with a blunt admission: the same mind that can build a public good can also rationalize a private grab, and it will do both while feeling honorable.

 🔥 WHAT MAKES IT FORGE MATERIAL?